 I have always felt aligned with my highest purpose when creating something beautiful – especially with something that, by itself, would otherwise not be.
 Mosaics is the perfect form of expression for this passion; it is about transformation.
 Mosaics offers the opportunity for discarded or neglected treasures to become part of something whole and meaningful.
 I know just how the tesserae feel.

 Perhaps the most important transformational aspect of mosaics I can point to is that becoming a mosaic artist has transformed me into the best possible version of myself.
 It is how I have felt most alive, most accomplished, most spiritually balanced.

 Mosaics is not just a ‘feel good’ activity.
 Designing my pieces has helped me develop problem solving skills and critical thinking.
 In Mosaics one negotiates, for each piece set, the best possible outcome.
 It is also a very forgiving art where imperfections can not only be embraced, but add interest and texture and highlight other parts of the work by reflecting light.

 Oprah said: “Your real job in life is to find out what you are supposed to be doing and to find a way to do that thing”.

-- PUPPY LOVE MOSAICS SPECIALIZES IN ANIMAL MOSAICS FROM YOUR PHOTO AND IS YOUR SOURCE FOR CUSTOM MOSAICS AND INSTRUCTION IN THE BERKSHIRES.
+- PUPPY LOVE MOSAICS SPECIALIZES IN ANIMAL MOSAICS FROM YOUR PHOTO AND IS YOUR SOURCE FOR CUSTOM MOSAICS AND MOSAIC INSTRUCTION ON THE NORTH SHORE OF BOSTON.